h3abionet/h3avarcall/README.md

 - [6] MultiQC                    =>    `results/MultiQC`
 ```

-Nested withing these results folders are ouput files from each step of the workflow, including a folder "`workflow_report`" containing `h3avarcall_report.html`, `h3avarcall_timeline.html`, `h3avarcall_workflow.dot` and `h3avarcall_trace.txt` that contain detailed information on the resources (CPU, MEMORY and TIME) usage of each process in the steps.
+In each of these folders, a sub-folder "`workflow_report`"  is created.
+It  contains 4 different files (`h3avarcall_report.html`, `h3avarcall_timeline.html`, `h3avarcall_workflow.dot` and `h3avarcall_trace.txt`) containing detailed information on the resources (CPU, MEMORY and TIME) usage of each process in the different pipeline steps. <br/>
 The `results` directory structure within `h3avarcall` repository can be summarized as below:

 ```bash
 h3avarcall